 The skin’s exposome of the skin is defined by seven external factors that affect the aging process:

 - Lack of sleep

-The sun is principally responsible for the aging of our skin
+The sun is principally responsible for our skin’s aging

 Solar radiation is the factor that most accelerates the skin aging processes.
-Accumulated chronic solar damage makes us age worse and not only this, but it also increases the risk of suffering from skin cancer.
+Accumulated chronic solar damage makes us age more rapidly, and also increases the risk of suffering from skin cancer.
 This is why it is very important to protect ourselves from the sun from a young age with the correct sun care products, in order to avoid childhood sunburn, which may eventually contribute to the appearance of skin cancer.

-Also, we usually only worry about solar radiation when we think of summer, but every day we are exposed to UV rays, even through clouds, car windows, or to a lesser extent through artificial lighting.
-Using a photo-protective cream every day minimises the risks of this exposure.
+We usually only worry about solar radiation when we think of summer, but every day we are exposed to UV rays, even through clouds, car windows, or to a lesser extent through artificial lighting.
+Using a photo-protective cream every day minimizes the risks of this exposure.
 Christina Mitre, specialist beauty blogger and journalist of The Beauty Mail, states that: